ethereum/solidity-blog/_posts/2019-06-25-solidity-storage-array-bugs.md

 In addition to that, in the following situation, your code is NOT affected:
 * if you only return such data and do not use it in ``abi.encode``, external calls or event data.

-If you have a contract that meets these conditions, and want to verify whether the contract is indeed vulnerable, you can reach out to us via security@ethereum.org.

 ## Possible consequences